gala377/GoSearchAlghoritmsVisualization/README.md

 # How can I check it?

-1. Clone repo to your go workspace.
+1. Clone repo to your go workspace under `github.com/gala377/SearchAlghorithms`
 2. As it's in OpenGL you'll need [this](https://github.com/go-gl).
 At least gl (v4.3-core), glfw 3.2, and glm.
 3. `go build`
 4. Have fun.